A conversation with 24 Seven recruiter Natalie Mian on the latest trends in Content Marketing recruitment.

 Is it really true that companies need to move fast on their top content management talent picks?
 How many employers are courting these candidates on average at a time?

 YES!
 And when you think you are moving fast – know there is someone trying to hire the candidate you just met with!
 I would encourage hiring managers to skip the phone interviews, meet in person and be ready to move with a verbal offer the same/ next day on someone they feel is a good fit.
 If you go into three rounds you will most likely lose them.
 Candidates want to feel wanted and tend to move on the opportunity that pursues them first.

 These candidates have multiple opportunities at one time and are even getting reached out to when they are not actively looking.
-One candidate, a Social Media Manager, got laid off – that next week she had maybe seven interviews lined up, got two offers, waited on those two offers, and then met with her dream company, from whom she got another offer.
-So, I think it’s hard to say how many different offers on average these candidates are entertaining, but as an agency, we’re experienced enough to know that a superstar candidate we’re seeing is very likely already interviewing at different places and often is juggling multiple offers.
+One content management candidate, a Social Media Manager, got laid off – that next week she had maybe seven interviews lined up, got two offers, waited on those two offers, and then met with her dream company, from whom she got another offer.
+So, I think it’s hard to say how many different offers on average these content marketing candidates are entertaining, but as an agency, we’re experienced enough to know that a superstar candidate we’re seeing is very likely already interviewing at different places and often is juggling multiple offers.
 It can frequently happen within days – so fast.

 To learn more about the content marketing talent in our network, click here.
 To learn more about the latest hiring and talent behavior trends and how to compete in today’s full-employment job market, download our new research findings here.